 Management is responsible for the other information included in the annual report.
-The other information comprises the listing of Board officials, the listing of Board offices, and the financial statement report summary but does not include the basic financial statements and our auditors' report thereon.
-Our opinion on the basic financial statements does not cover the other information, and we do not express an opinion or any form of assurance thereon.
+The other information comprises the listing of Board officials and the listing of Board offices but does not include the financial statements of the State Gaming Fund and our auditors' report thereon.
+Our opinion on the financial statements of the State Gaming Fund does not cover the other information, and we do not express an opinion or any form of assurance thereon.

-In connection with our audit of the basic financial statements, our responsibility is to read the other information and consider whether a material inconsistency exists between the other information and the basic financial statements, or the other information otherwise appears to be materially misstated.
+In connection with our audit of the financial statements of the State Gaming Fund, our responsibility is to read the other information and consider whether a material inconsistency exists between the other information and the financial statements of the State Gaming Fund, or the other information otherwise appears to be materially misstated.
 If, based on the work performed, we conclude that an uncorrected material misstatement of the other information exists, we are required to describe it in our report.